globalaicultures/globalaicultures.github.io/README.md

 3. **Methods for the AI & Culture Entanglement**: What methods and orientations would facilitate understanding the role of culture in AI and AI in culture?
 What methods can be used to de-center Silicon Valley-centric cultural lenses from AI development to include a broader set of practices?
 Are there ways that a positive cultural entanglement between society and AI that researchers can promote?

 Through a series of inter-disciplinary discussions this workshop will: (a) define the space of problems around AI and culture; (b) stimulate field and theory building around AI and culture; (c) help researchers brainstorm methods and practices for studying AI and culture; and (d) reflect on integrating AI and culture into the research and engineering of AI systems.

-# Call for position papers

-We are looking for 2-3 page position papers that center a provocation on how cultures shape AI design and development or how AI tools shape cultural consumption/production.
-These provocations can be theoretical, methodological, technical, exploratory or empirical.
-This workshop is meant to be inter-disciplinary so we welcome submissions of social AND technical papers from scholars of diverse theoretical backgrounds including but not limited to Machine Learning, Computer Science, Anthropology, Sociology, Human-Computer Interaction, and Media Studies.
-Please make sure your papers are understandable to a broad, cross-disciplinary audience.
-These submissions are non-archival, will not be part of published proceedings or considered a refereed publication.

-Themes include but are not limited to:

-1. Dominant cultures that shape broader AI solutions
-2. Cultural assumptions encoded in design decisions of tools like text-to-image models, music production technologies, recommender systems, and language technologies
-3. Performance of AI technologies in various cultural contexts (e.g. translation systems)
-4. Harms of deploying culturally inappropriate AI systems in different global cultural contexts
-5. Disciplinary assumptions that influence technical aspects of machine learning research
-6. Impact on artists and communities as they use AI for generation, production, and distribution of cultural content
-7. Current or expected changes in macro-level cultural trends due to AI

-We welcome papers focusing on the relationship between culture and social and technical aspects of AI design and development including but not limited to:

-1. Datasets and training corpora
-2. Problem formulation
-3. Imagination of solutions
-4. Optimization objectives
-5. Evaluation metrics
-6. Research and deployment organization
-7. Other design decisions (e.g. hardware, model parameters)

-We take an expansive definition of culture including but not limited to:

-1. Socio-cultural and geographical context
-2. Pedagogical/disciplinary cultures
-3. Institutional cultures
-4. Creative culture
-5. Religion
-6. Broader tech ecosystem

-References do not count toward the 2-3 page limit.

-## Reviewing

-Papers will be reviewed by workshop organizers and selected for:
-- Disciplinary depth
-- Novelty of perspectives
-- Ability to foster cross-disciplinary dialog

-## Presentation Format

-Accepted submissions will be non-archival and presented during the workshop as short lightning presentations.

 # Panels